 Note: USAA is only available to military community members and their families.

-Cheapest insurance providers for liability-only coverage in Tennessee
+Cheapest Tennessee insurance companies for liability-only coverage

 In the table below, see the average annual rates from Tennessee’s top insurers for liability insurance, ranked from cheapest to most expensive.
 Coverage limits are $50,000 for bodily injury per person, $100,000 for bodily injury per accident and $50,000 for property damage.